 Mountain bikers have two options when it comes to footwear: clipless shoes or flats.

 What shoes you choose is up to you, and both types have their benefits.
 But picking the right type is important because different styles work better in different situations.

 Which mountain bike shoes are best for you?

 There’s no right or wrong answer but it’s well worth considering what type of riding you’ll mostly be doing – XC (cross-country), trails or gravity orientated – because this will influence your decision.

 Flat-pedal shoes tend to be orientated towards trail, enduro and downhill riders, where feel and grip on the pedals, as well as protection, are important.
 Some flat-pedal shoes have soles that are stiffer than others, but none are as stiff as a dedicated cross-country shoe.

 Clipless-pedal shoes come in a wider variety of forms, catering to virtually every sort of rider.
 They range from XC shoes, which are much like road shoes but with a little bit of tread on the soles, all the way to DH shoes that resemble their flat-pedal counterparts, save for cleat mounts.

-So what do I need to look out for?
+So, what do you need to look out for?

-No matter what style of shoes you choose, if they don’t fit correctly they’ll be uncomfortable and won’t perform as well as they could.
+No matter what style of shoe you choose, if they don’t fit correctly they’ll be uncomfortable and won’t perform as well as they should.